-Overall, the housing units at both the Senator Circle and Bayou Towers locations are in good physical condition; however there is a great need for infrastructure and drainage improvements.
+Overall, the housing units at both the Senator Circle and Bayou Towers locations are substantially damaged and will require major repairs or demolition and rebuilding.

 MA-30 Homeless Facilities and Services - 91.210(c)

 The following data is the most current count of homeless facilities available in Terrebonne.
 Start Corporation's, "The Network" project provides vouchers to place homeless persons in beds located at the Bunkhouse Inn.
 With this in mind, voucher beds are included in the Year Round Beds category in the following table.
 There are no specific number of beds assigned for strictly chronically homeless households.